 So, how might classification impact upon sites, and site owners?
 The paper provides some examples of how being able to classify documents could be useful:

-- A shopping service like Froogle could be more effective if it were easier to identify sites that provide ecommerce services.
+- A shopping service like Froogle could be more effective if it were easier to identify sites that provide eCommerce services.

-- Being able to classify Blogs and RSS feeds into topics could make aggregation of information from those easier.
+- Being able to classify Blogs and RSS feeds into topics could make an aggregation of information from those easier.